-That prediction of a motorcycle gang was quickly followed by me telling you, on Twitter, the name of the motorcycle gang, and that it was a Hells Angel puppet club.
+That prediction of a motorcycle gang was quickly followed by me telling you, on Twitter, the name of the motorcycle gang.
+I told you it was a Hells Angel puppet club.
 The Devils Army is a puppet club to the HA.

 I predicted that Stew Young’s reckless mismanagement was going to cost other West Shore municipalities more money.
 Here is a quote from a May 04 Times Colonist article:

 But Young said the biker club is a secondary concern, compared to the attacks on women, which remain unsolved.
 “We’re concerned about these type of events — they’re preying on the helpless in our community and I will be throwing [in] as many resources as I can,” Young said, adding that all municipalities policed by West Shore RCMP would have to help pay for new officers”.

 On Friday, May 01, I predicted the large bike ride and the biker party at the new clubhouse.
 I said that it would occur within two weeks.
 It happened the next day.